Transporting Students with

 A recreated and updated Students with Special Needs training course

 Safely transporting students with special needs has many challenges.
 This course has been created to train drivers and monitors what they need to know to help safely transport these students.
-The training is provided from eight video-based programs that are interactive through questions and discussion points.
+The training is provided from eight interactive video-based programs through questions and discussion points.

 There are many changes in the new course, and these include:

-- The new course is built around a Safety Management System where all the hazards in transporting students with special needs have been identified and we then train the safe behaviors to remove or reduce these hazards.
+- The new course is built around a Safety Management System where all the hazards in transporting students with special needs have been identified.
+We then train the safe behaviors to remove or reduce these hazards.

-- Each program focuses on what we seek to achieve in presenting the training and the outcomes desired.
+- Each program focuses on what we seek to achieve in presenting the training and desired outcomes.

 - New additional program – Roles & Responsibilities of the Monitors/Attendants.